Journal publications

 Working papers

-1. Central bank balance sheet size, net interest income, and policy rate amplification (JMP)
+1. Central bank balance sheet size, net interest income, and policy rate amplification (R&R - Journal of Money, Credit and Banking)

 Abstract: This paper builds a quantitative New-Keynesian model with a central bank balance sheet, fiscal policy, and a representative financial intermediary facing uncertainty to show how interest rate policy has an additional counter-cyclical fiscal impact via central bank income when reserves are abundant as opposed to scarce.
 A counterfactual analysis between the US economies with small and large central bank balance sheets of 2005 and 2018 shows that in response to demand, supply, and government spending shocks, the real effects of identical interest rate changes are amplified in the abundant reserves economy.
 In response to a 1% preference shock, cumulative fluctuations are 4.5% lower in the output gap and 3.4% lower in inflation in the abundant reserves economy.

-2. Asymmetric interest rate smoothing and financial development [new draft coming soon] (w/ Scott Abrahams and Isaac Green)
+2. Asymmetric interest rate smoothing and financial stability (w/ Scott Abrahams and Isaac Green)

 Works in Progress